devsaxena974/ProjectPenney-Group1/README.md

 ## Write Ups
 ### Simulation Team

 * Patrick Church: I worked on developing the simulation code and the logic behind it.
-I worked on designing and writing the algorithms that make the game simulation run smoothly.
-I also helped create the files where we store the simulation data, making sure the data is saved correctly for calculations.
+I designed and wrote the algorithms that make the game simulation run smoothly.
+Additionally, I helped create the files where we store the simulation data, ensuring that the data is correctly updated after each time the function is run.
+This makes sure that the calculations are accurate and include every instance of the function being run.

 ### Data Management/Processing Team